 The Health and Wellness Lab conducts research and develops movement-based programs, including exercise and yoga, to help those with cancer move from surviving to thriving.

-Attend our FREE sessions to learn about the role of movement to enhance wellness in those living with cancer, hear about resources available, and learn new skills in the field of exercise oncology.
+In case you missed any of the presentations be sure to check them out on our YouTube Channel.
+The sessions were tailored towards Qualified Exercise Professionals working with individuals affected by cancer.
+In our recordings of this week you can learn about the role of movement to enhance wellness in those living with cancer, hear about resources available, and learn new skills in the field of exercise oncology.

 Drive for Thrive 2021

 A HUGE thank you to all of our sponsors, donors, and participants who made the 6th Drive for Thrive Golf Tournament such a memorable success!
 We would like to especially recognize our sponsors including Peloton (Signature Sponsor), Celei's/Rooftop, ATB Financial, Kinsted Wealth, Star Building Materials, Desjardins, Silver Springs Golf course, and Fraserland Organics!

 Please take a brief moment to listen to our Thrivers talk about the impact of your contributions:

 Research has consistently shown the numerous physical and psychological benefits of an active and healthy lifestyle.
 Using exercise as an evidence-based tool, the Health and Wellness Lab's goal is to help those with cancer to move from surviving to thriving.